 Why use a cushion between the legs during pregnancy?

-Placing a maternity cushion between the legs during pregnancy helps support the belly and reduce pressure on the back, hips and knees when lying down.
+Placing a maternity pillow between your legs during pregnancy helps to support your belly and reduce pressure on your back, hips and knees when lying down.

-When should I start sleeping with a pregnancy pillow?
+When should I start sleeping with a maternity pillow?